Konisaurus/drawing_probability_calculator/README.md

-# Yu-Gi-Oh!
-Hand Master (NOT YET FULLY IMPLEMENTED)
+# Drawing Probability Master

-A python algorithm for calculating the chances of drawing a sample of cards from a deck.
+A python algorithm for calculating the chance of drawing a sample of cards from a deck.

-Includes a GUI for setting up a desired sample hand.
-The deck selection has not implemented yet.
+It includes the following features:

-Inculdes two models for calculating the probability of a sample hand:
+- A GUI for setting up a desired sample hand.
-- model_hypgeo.py calculates the probability of a certain sample with the hypergeometric probability/cumulative distribution function.
+- Importing/storing decks.
-- model_simulation.py (NOT YET FULLY IMPLEMENTED) draws a random sample hand multiple times and counts if the sample a success or not.
+- Calculating the probability of a certain cample with the hypergeometric cumulative distribution function.

 ## Installation